JeremyRand/namecoin.org/contribute/gsoc-2018/index.md

 **Possible Mentors**: Joseph?, Jeremy, Brandon?, Daniel?, Hugo?

+## TLS Integration with Additional Platforms/Applications

+Namecoin currently supports integration with TLS implementations (as a decentralized alternative to certificate authorities) on a small number of platforms and applications: positive overrides (self-signed certs are allowed if they match the Namecoin blockchain) for Windows and (on GNU/Linux) NSS, and negative overrides (CA-issued certificates are disallowed if they don't match the Namecoin blockchain) for Chromium.
+However, our existing support is rather hacky and has some disadvantages, and we'd love to support more platforms.
+Some examples of things we'd like to see support Namecoin for TLS:

+* Operating Systems
+_   + Windows
+    + MacOS
+    + GNU/Linux
+    + Android
+    + Any other OS
+* Any major web browser (except Firefox -- we already have a developer working on that)
+* Libraries
+    + OpenSSL
+    + NSS
+    + GnuTLS
+    + Any other TLS library
+* TLS Shims
+    + Cert-Shim
+    + TLS-Pool
+* Languages' Standard Libraries
+    + Go
+    + Python
+    + Java
+    + Any other language's standard library
+* Servers
+    + CertBot
+    + Caddy

+It might also be interesting to simulate HSTS by automatically redirecting HTTP to HTTPS for Namecoin domain names that have a TLS cert listed in the blockchain.
+This would prevent sslstrip-style attacks even if an HSTS header hasn't been received yet.

+**Difficulty**: Medium-Hard

+**Requirements**: Familiarity with TLS certificates and how they're handled by whatever platform(s)/application(s) you choose to work with.

+**Expected Outcomes/Deliverables**: A working integration of Namecoin for certificate verification with the platform(s) or application(s) of your choice.

+**Possible Mentors**: Jeremy, Hugo?, Ryan?, Anyone else?

 ## Identity Integration with Additional Applications

 Namecoin could be used for identities with a variety of protocols and applications.
 Some of these are:

 * Website single sign-on.
 Daniel Kraft's NameID is an interesting proof-of-concept of this, but it is questionable whether OpenID or a Firefox extension are the best ways to do this.
-For example, TLS client certificate authentication has been suggested as a more standard alternative.
+For example, TLS CCA (client certificate authentication) and FIDO have been suggested as more standard alternatives.
 * OpenSSH client login.
 * Bitmessage.
 Daniel Kraft implemented a proof-of-concept that is now part of Bitmessage, but it could be significantly improved, e.g. by implementing reverse lookups (Bitmessage addresses to Namecoin identities).
 Be careful about blockchain bloat; it might be more scalable to implement reverse lookups in the Bitmessage protocol rather than the Namecoin blockchain.
 * OTR (Off The Record Messaging) and OMEMO.
-Daniel Kraft implemented a proof-of-concept for Pidgin, but it is obsolete, and Pidgin itself is no longer considered particularly safe.
+Daniel Kraft implemented a proof-of-concept for Pidgin, but his code is obsolete, and Pidgin itself is no longer considered particularly safe.
 There are lots of IM clients that support OTR or OMEMO; adding Namecoin support to one of them would be beneficial.
 * OpenPGP.
 Phelix implemented a proof-of-concept of a Namecoin OpenPGP keyserver, but it is based on outdated code and might benefit from a fresh attempt.
 * Ricochet.  **TODO: Check with Special about whether this is a good idea for 2018.**
 * Tox.  **TODO: Check with Tox devs about whether this is a good idea for 2018.**